Authentication

 If you add scopes to AllowedScopes, Ocelot will get all the user claims (from the token) of the type scope and make sure that the user has at least one of the scopes in the list.

-This is a way to restrict access to a Route on a per scope basis.
+This is a way to restrict access to a route on a per scope basis.

 Future

-We invite you to add more examples, if you have integrated with other identity providers and the integration solution is working.
-Please, open Show and tell discussion in the repository.
+We invite you to add more examples if you have integrated with other identity providers and the integration solution is working.
+Please open a “Show and tell” discussion in the repository.